jarmatys/DEV_ASSISTENTE/README.md

 - 🔳 Integrate [LLamaSharp](https://github.com/SciSharp/LLamaSharp) for embeding creation
 - 🔳 Save all content from the file (C# code) and use it at the end of the process in context instead of snippets.
 - 🔳 Add `Tool` which can search in Google (will be use as `OpenAi` function)
+- 🔳 Saving (to knowledge base) and analyzing tech newsletters

 ### Configuration